grimme-lab/qc2-teaching/doc/apps-ex.rst

       Computational time can be saved by calculating the shieldings only for carbon atoms instead of all atoms.
       How to do so is described in the ORCA manual.

 3. Compare your results with the experimental values and calculate the mean deviation (MD) and the mean absolute deviation (MAD).
+How meaningful are these statistical measures for the given sample size?

    .. math::